 But not everyone does.

-Early this summer, while still in Kodiak, I ran into someone at the grocery store I hadn't seen for awhile.
+Early this summer, I ran into someone at the grocery store I hadn't seen for awhile.
 "How you doing, Leslie?" she boomed in an inviting voice.
 I came closer.
-I never know what “Raya” is going to say, which is part of the fun.
+I never know what “Raya” is going to say.
+I love her enthusiasm for life.

 One time, at a picnic, with my youngest in my arms, and my other five playing with the other kids, she asked me, "So, how many kids you got now?"